mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 Every non-trivial project must include at least two packages:
 - `domain` - which describes the business entities of the application
-- `services` - isolated piece of logics which use `domain` and other `services` to achieve some goals
+- `services` - isolated pieces of logic which use `domain` and other `services` to achieve some goals

 In our case we will also have additional two packages:
-- `errors` - for enumerating the error values
+- `errors` - for grouping different error representations
 - `http` - for grouping `HttpClient`, `HttpServer`, `HttpServerStatus` and related entities

 Let's compile and run the initial project, this is what `Main.scala` looks like: